koblas/skitoy/content/post/2007-05-09-decisions.md

 dsq_thread_id:
   - 3772394553
 categories:
-  - Contributors
+  - Thoughts

 ---
-have faith in your own decision making &#8211; you can&#8217;t make the right decision 100% of the time, but your goal is to make the right decision over 50% of the time.
+have faith in your own decision making --- you can't make the right decision 100% of the time, but your goal is to make the right decision over 50% of the time.